-Judea and Samaria: An explainer on Israel's Biblical Heartland
+Judea and Samaria: A Primer on Israel's Biblical Heartland

 The terms Judea and Samaria date back to biblical times and appear numerous times in the Jewish Bible and the New Testament.

-The 1922 League of Nations’ decision to create the Mandate for Palestine allocated the region for Jewish settlement.
-From 1949-1967, the region was illegally occupied by Jordan which cleansed the region of Jews.
+The 1922 League of Nations’ decision to create the Mandate for Palestine allocated the entire region of Judea and Samaria for Jewish settlement.
+From 1949-1967, the region was illegally occupied by Jordan which cleansed the region of Jews, prohibiting them from returning.
 The term ‘West Bank’ was introduced by the Kingdom of Jordan to refer to Israel’s occupation of the land on the West Bank of the Jordan River from 1948-1950.

 The region was liberated by Israel in its 1967 defensive war against Arab aggression.
-Judea and Samaria include approximately 21% of all territory west of the Jordan River, which is a land mass of 3,438 square miles.
-Its North-South length is approximately 79 miles (125 km) and varies from 19-34 miles (30-55 km) wide (East-West).
+Judea and Samaria includes approximately 21% of all territory west of the Jordan River, which is a land mass of 3,438 square miles.
+Its North-South length is approximately 79 miles and varies from 19-34 miles wide (East-West).

 International law does not recognize any country’s sovereignty over Judea and Samaria.
-Many state that Israel has the most valid claim to the area being the only national entity to populate, develop, and administer the area for the last 3000 years.
+Many experts maintain that Israel has the most valid claim to the area being the only national entity to populate, develop, and administer the area for the last 3000 years.
 However, Israel has withheld annexing Judea and Samaria, recognizing that the international community considers the region ‘disputed’.

 1995 OSLO: AREAS A, B, AND C

-In 1995, the Oslo II Accord Interim Agreement established Palestinian interim self-government in Judea and Samaria as a basis for subsequent negotiations and the preliminary of an eventual comprehensive peace agreement.
+In 1995, the Oslo II Accord Interim Agreement between the Israeli government and the Palestinians established Palestinian interim self-government in Judea and Samaria as a basis for subsequent negotiations and the preliminary of an eventual comprehensive peace agreement.
 Negotiations did not produce a final peace agreement and the agreement was officially abandoned by all sides in 2002.

 The Oslo agreement divided the region into three categories of administrative jurisdiction: Areas A, B, and C. The Palestinian Authority (PA) was given some limited powers and responsibilities in Areas A and B and a prospect of negotiations on a final settlement based on Security Council Resolutions 242 and 338.
 Area A, approximately 18% of the total territory, is exclusively administered by the Palestinian National Authority; Area B, about 22% of the territory, is administered by both the Palestinian Authority and Israel.

 Area C, which contains the Israeli settlements, is administered by Israel.
 70% of the land in Area C is, by agreement, off-limits for Palestinian development.
-However, the Palestinians have not honored this agreement.
+However, the Palestinians have not honored this agreement and build profusely in contravention of Oslo.

 In July 1980, the Knesset passed the Jerusalem Law as part of the country’s Basic Law, which declared unified Jerusalem the capital of Israel, formalizing its effective annexation.
 No territory in Jerusalem was included in the Oslo Accords.